-Here in this country, people are being bought, sold, and smuggled like modern-day slaves, often beaten, starved, and forced to work as prostitutes or to take jobs as migrant, domestic, restaurant, or factory workers with little or no pay.
+Here in the United States, both U.S. residents and foreign nationals are being bought and sold like modern-day slaves.
+Traffickers use violence, manipulation, or false promises of well-paying jobs or romantic relationships to exploit victims.
+Victims are forced to work as prostitutes or to take jobs as migrant, domestic, restaurant, or factory workers with little or no pay.
 Human trafficking is a heinous crime that exploits the most vulnerable in society.

-- Sex Trafficking: When persons, both U.S. citizens and foreign nationals, are compelled to engage in commercial sex acts through the use of force, fraud, or coercion.
+- Sex trafficking: When individuals are compelled by force, fraud, or coercion to engage in commercial sex acts.
 Sex trafficking of a minor occurs when the victim is under the age of 18.
-For these cases it is not necessary to prove force, fraud, or coercion.
+For cases involving minors, it is not necessary to prove force, fraud, or coercion.

 The most effective way to investigate human trafficking is through a collaborative, multi-agency approach with our federal, state, local, and tribal partners.

-- FBI Child Exploitation and Human Trafficking Task Forces operate within nearly every FBI field office to collaborate with state and local law enforcement agencies in combating human trafficking.
+- FBI Child Exploitation and Human Trafficking Task Forces operate within nearly every FBI field office.
 The ultimate goal of these task forces is to recover victims and investigate traffickers at the state and federal level.

 - The Anti-Trafficking Coordination Team Initiative builds human trafficking enforcement efforts and enhances access to specialized human trafficking subject matter experts, leads, and intelligence.
 Each team develops and implements a strategic action plan, which leads to high-impact federal investigations and prosecutions.
 The initiative is a collaborative effort among the FBI, the Department of Justice, Department of Homeland Security, and Department of Labor.
 Twelve FBI field offices participate in the initiative, including Atlanta, Boston, Cleveland, El Paso, Kansas City, Los Angeles, Memphis, Miami, Minneapolis, Newark, Portland, and Sacramento.

-- The Enhanced Collaborative Model Human Trafficking Program is a multi-agency task force initiative funded through the Office for Victims of Crime and Bureau of Justice Assistance.
-This program supports the development and enhancement of multidisciplinary human trafficking task forces that implement collaborative approaches to combat all forms of human trafficking.
-These multidisciplinary task forces include members from the U.S. Attorney’s Office, local prosecutor’s office, federal law enforcement, state/local law enforcement, and a community service provider, with the goal of proactively identifying and recovering victims of human trafficking.
+- The Enhanced Collaborative Model Human Trafficking Program is a multi-agency task force initiative funded through the Department of Justice’s Office for Victims of Crime and Bureau of Justice Assistance.
+This program supports the development and enhancement of multi-disciplinary human trafficking task forces that implement collaborative approaches to combat all forms of human trafficking.
+These multi-disciplinary task forces include members from the U.S. Attorney’s Office, local prosecutor’s office, federal law enforcement, state/local law enforcement, and a community service provider, with the goal of proactively identifying and recovering victims of human trafficking.

-FBI human trafficking investigations are conducted by agents within the human trafficking program and members of our task forces.
-Often, investigations involving human trafficking come to the attention of field offices and task forces through:
+Human trafficking investigations are conducted by agents within the human trafficking program and members of our task forces.
+Investigations often begin through:

-- The National Human Trafficking Resource Center Hotline;
+- Calls to the National Human Trafficking Resource Center Hotline

-- Outreach to state government and community entities.
+- Outreach to state governments and community entities

-Over the past decade, the FBI’s human trafficking investigations have been responsible for the arrest of more than 2,000 traffickers and the recovery of numerous victims.
-The FBI will continue to take part in multi-agency efforts to combat the threat; provide outreach to law enforcement and community organizations to aid in the awareness of the threat, proper investigative techniques, and identification of trafficking victims; and train international entities on how to identify victims of trafficking so that the Bureau and other law enforcement can intercept them before they are victimized by traffickers in the United States.
+Over the past decade, the FBI’s human trafficking investigations have been responsible for the arrest of thousands of traffickers and the recovery of numerous victims.
+The FBI will continue to take part in multi-agency efforts to combat the threat.

 Innocence Lost National Initiative

-The FBI, in conjunction with the Department of Justice Child Exploitation and Obscenity Section and the National Center for Missing and Exploited Children (NCMEC), launched the Innocence Lost National Initiative to address the growing problem of child sex trafficking in the United States.
-In the years since its inception, the initiative has expanded to 85 dedicated Child Exploitation and Human Trafficking Task Forces.
-These task forces, with the Offices of the U.S. Attorneys and the FBI’s Victims Services Division, have successfully worked to rescue thousands of children.
+The FBI, in conjunction with the Department of Justice’s Child Exploitation and Obscenity Section and the National Center for Missing & Exploited Children (NCMEC), launched the Innocence Lost National Initiative to address the growing problem of child sex trafficking in the United States.
+In the years since its inception, the initiative has expanded to 86 dedicated Child Exploitation and Human Trafficking Task Forces.
+These task forces, with the Offices of the U.S. Attorneys and the FBI’s Victim Services Division, have successfully worked to identify and recover thousands of children.